Menopause, incl. hormone replacement therapy (HRT)

 • Gels or sprays

-• Vaginal rings, creams, or pessaries
+• Vaginal rings, creams or pessaries

-• Studies have shown that HRT can reduce the incidence of colorectal cancer in women.
+Studies have shown that HRT can reduce the incidence of colorectal cancer in women.

-Choosing the right type, dose, and method, including systemic therapy, depends on your symptoms, health history, and personal preferences.
+Choosing the right type, dose and method, including systemic therapy depends on your symptoms, health history and personal preferences.

 Types of HRT

 Combined estrogen and progesterone therapy is used for women with an intact uterus to reduce the risk of endometrial cancer.
-This combination helps manage systemic menopausal symptoms like hot flashes and night sweats while protecting the uterine lining.
+This combination manages systemic menopausal symptoms like hot flashes and night sweats while protecting the uterine lining.Bioidentical hormone therapy uses hormones that are chemically identical to those produced by the body.
+This option is available in various forms, oral, transdermal and vaginal therapies and is chosen by some women for its natural approach.

 Bioidentical Hormones

-Regulated bioidentical hormones, approved by the FDA, are available in standardized doses and forms, including estrogen and progesterone.
+Regulated bioidentical hormones, approved by the FDA, are available in standardized doses and forms, estrogen and progesterone.
 These regulated options ensure consistency and safety in treatment.

 Benefits of HRT